-Common Stock: As of September 25, 2022, the Company's amended and restated certificate of incorporation authorized the Company to issue 310,000,000 shares of common stock, par value \$0.0001 per share, of which 40,731,879 shares were issued and outstanding.
+Common Stock: As of March 27, 2022, the Company's amended and restated certificate of incorporation authorized the Company to issue 310,000,000 shares of common stock, par value \$0.0001 per share, of which 40,596,297 shares were issued and outstanding.

-The voting, dividend and liquidation rights of the holders of the Company's common stock are subject to and qualified by the rights, powers and preferences of the holders of the preferred stock, if any.
+The voting, dividend and liquidation rights of the holders of the Company's common stock are subject to and qualified by the rights, powers and preferences of the holders of the preferred stock.
 Each share of the Company's common stock is entitled to one vote on all matters submitted to a vote of the Company's stockholders.
-Holders of the Company's common stock are entitled to receive dividends as may be declared by the Company's board of directors, if any, subject to the preferential dividend rights of preferred stock, if any.
+Holders of the Company's common stock are entitled to receive dividends as may be declared by the Company's board of directors, if any, subject to the preferential dividend rights of preferred stock.
 No cash dividends had been declared or paid during the periods presented.